natnat-mc/moonbuild/README.md

 ### Bootstrapping
 You can build moonbuild with itself: `moon bin/moonbuild.moon -qjy`.
-This will leave the binary ready to be used as `out/moonbuild`.
+This will leave the binary ready to be used as `out/moonbuild` (it will still depend on the library to be used).
 The binary and library can then be installed with `bin/moonbuild install`.

 ## Docs